awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func deleteMedicalVocabulary(input: DeleteMedicalVocabularyInput, completion: @escaping (ClientRuntime.SdkResult<DeleteMedicalVocabularyOutputResponse, DeleteMedicalVocabularyOutputError>) -> Void)
 ```

-### deleteTranscriptionJob(input:​completion:​)
+### deleteTranscriptionJob(input:completion:)

-Deletes a previously submitted transcription job along with any other generated results such as the
-transcription, models, and so on.
+Deletes a previously submitted transcription job along with any other generated results such as the transcription, models, and so on.

 ``` swift
 func deleteTranscriptionJob(input: DeleteTranscriptionJobInput, completion: @escaping (ClientRuntime.SdkResult<DeleteTranscriptionJobOutputResponse, DeleteTranscriptionJobOutputError>) -> Void)
 ```

-### deleteVocabulary(input:​completion:​)
+### deleteVocabulary(input:completion:)

 Deletes a vocabulary from Amazon Transcribe.